 Another important thing to consider is that these ads also track user data and user behavior.
 This data is sent through an insecure channel, leaving it vulnerable to interception by unwanted parties.

-The websites that are affected by this issue include: The Verge, Vice News, CNET, How-To Geek and more
+The websites that are affected by this issue include: The Verge, Vice News, CNET, and more

 This problem is caused by plain negligence on PowerLink’s part

 What we are dealing here is plain negligence.
 These SSL certificates have not been expired for a couple of days or a month.
 They have been expired since 2015 and PowerLinks are not doing their job of offering secure advertising solutions to both online publications and readers of those publications.
 Their technical team did not notice that their advertising platform uses SSL certificates that have been expired for years and did nothing to solve this problem while putting millions of readers at risk.
 Did malware creators exploit this issue?
 That’s a good question, and we’re not sure whether PowerLinks can answer.
 In the end, they did not even take care of basics like expiration dates.

 Which security products helped me discover this issue?

 The first time I found this problem was when I was navigating some of the websites I mentioned earlier and used ESET Smart Security as my antivirus.